-The Creighton Center for Service and Justice (CCSJ) graduate assistant is a position designed to give graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Theology, Christian Spirituality, or Negotiation and Dispute Resolution a chance to develop leadership and proficiency in faith/justice ministry as an integral member of the CCSJ team.
+The Schlegel Center for Service and Justice (SCSJ) graduate assistant is a position designed to give graduate students (particularly those individuals pursuing Master’s degrees in Ministry, Theology, Christian Spirituality, or Negotiation and Dispute Resolution a chance to develop leadership and proficiency in faith/justice ministry as an integral member of the SCSJ team.
 Past Graduate Assistants have primarily worked with our Ignatian Advocacy Team, Ignatian Family Teach-in for Justice trip, the Service & Justice Trips program, and also worked with our Communications Team, Fundraising Team, and the Project Homeless Connect Omaha annual event.
 Compensation includes either partial or full tuition depending on the graduate program, stipend, and numerous opportunities for professional development.
 Check out the full position description for more information.

 Past Graduate Assistants